 But let’s say you’re a food blogger, and you post pictures of the delicious meals you’ve whipped up, courtesy of the recipes on your blog.
 Why not mention in a comment that users can prepare these plates themselves by visiting your blog?
 (It’s worth noting that currently, URLs in Instagram comments aren’t clickable — folks, then, must copy and paste any links you leave in your comments into their mobile browser.)

 Use hashtags wisely

 Adding hashtags in a comment is a simple way for new followers to find your Instagram photos (and, ultimately, your other online homes like your WordPress.com blog).
-There’s a super-active hashtag community on Instagram — you can find just about anything in the “Explore” tool and connect with others with the same interests, from #streetart to #travel to #cooking.
+There’s a super-active hashtag community on Instagram — you can search for just about anything and connect with people who share your interests, from #streetart to #travel to #cooking.

 One tip: use hashtags wisely!
 Don’t tag a photo with every possible term imaginable, like this: #art #street #wall #paint #city #urban and on and on.
-It’s spammy, and I encourage you to use only focused and relevant hashtags.
+It looks messy, and I encourage you to use focused and relevant hashtags.
 In the long run, you’ll attract people interested in more meaningful, thoughtful conversations, both on Instagram and WordPress.com.

 Spread the logo love